 Bulletins are sent using 45.45-baud Baudot, PSK31 in BPSK mode and MFSK16 on a daily revolving schedule.
 The actual daily schedule can be found here.

-Beginning in January 2017, the voice mode used for W1AW's 40 meter voice bulletins will be full-carrier, double-sideband AM.
+The voice mode used for W1AW's 40 meter voice bulletins is now full-carrier, double-sideband AM.

 W1AW EchoLink Conference Server - W1AWBDCT

 Audio from W1AW’s CW code practices and CW/digital/phone bulletins is available using EchoLink via the W1AW Conference Server “W1AWBDCT.”
 The monthly W1AW Qualifying Runs are presented here as well.
 The audio is sent in real-time and runs concurrently with W1AW’s regular transmission schedule.